How to Push Staging Site to Production With Sitecopy

 Time needed: 15 minutes

-1. Log into the production site with SSH
+1. Log in to the production site with SSH.

 ssh [PRODUCTION-USER]@[SERVER]

-2. Get your SSH public key
+2. Get your SSH public key.

 3. Have your production site’s database credentials ready